 - before I gave up on cars, I always stopped for hitchhikers and gave them a ride,

-- I have gotten together with total strangers on a bus trip in Morocco, for a trip through the desert in Australia or to share a room in a hostel in Jerusalem,
+- I have gotten together with total strangers for hiking in Montenegro, for a trip through the desert in Australia or to share a room in a hostel in Jerusalem,

 - I have stayed at strangers’ houses in Las Vegas, Beirut and Mitrovica,